StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Models with names such as `08/m8.1t.jl`, `04/m4.1s.jl`, `04/m4.4m.jl` and `04/m4.5d.jl` generate mcmc samples using **Turing.jl**, **CmdStan.jl**, **Mamba.jl** or **DynamicHMC.jl** respectively.
 In some cases the results of the mcmc chains have been stored and retrieved (or regenerated if missing) in other clips, e.g. `04/clip-30s.jl`.

-Scripts using Turing, Mamba, CmdStan or DynamicHMC need to import those, see the examples in `02/clip-08[m,s,t,d].jl`.

 ## Documentation

 - [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**